Dauren2495/Hello_World/PITCHME.md

  * How much each app is used
  * Browser history
  * GPS info
+ * etc.

 ---

 ### Main features(contd)

 2. Master is able to:
- * Block any app on slave slide
+ * Block any app on Slave side
  * Block any website

 3. Master gets notifications if slave's location